Schools around U.S. receive hoax threats; two arrested in Indiana

 South of Indianapolis, Franklin Community Schools, with close to 5,000 students at eight schools, evacuated its high school due to a threat on Thursday afternoon and said all of its schools would be closed on Friday.

-School officials in Texas, Florida and California said they increased school security to be on the safe side.
+School officials in Texas and Florida said they increased school security to be on the safe side.

 “At this time, we do not believe the threat is credible, but as a precautionary measure, law enforcement officers are in the process of conducting random sweeps of school district buildings to ensure student safety,” the Houston Independent School District, with about 215,000 students, said in a statement.